 There are serious ethical concerns with purchasing copied designer pieces.
 This list will get you acquainted with the major concerns, but you can find even more as you explore the knockoff world.

 - Knockoffs damage a designer's reputation as they flood the market.
 People put less credit on a designer when everyone is carrying a similar bag, fake or not, and that can spoil the exclusive message some designers want to send.

-- Copied clothing and accessories are well-known to be constructed in a location that does not treat its employees in accordance with the law.
+- Copied clothing and accessories are well known to be constructed in a location that does not treat its employees in accordance with the law.
 Often made overseas or across the border, these pieces support poor worker conditions, child labor, and poverty-level wages.

 - Knockoffs are illegal.
-A strict copy of a designer pieces violates intellectual property laws, and it can be challenged in court.
+A strict copy of a designer piece violates intellectual property laws, and it can be challenged in court.
 Designers invest a great deal of time in creating designs for the public's consumption, and that investment is challenged when knockoffs are introduced.

 - Knockoffs are rarely perfect copies.
 While some companies claim their copied pieces are perfect, materials and construction techniques are sub-par, which is how you save money on your purchase.

 One of the biggest problems you'll face when shopping for pieces that pull heavily for designer collections is quality.
 Unlike other original collections, these items are often constructed in areas with less rigid quality control standards.
 They also don't have the guarantees or serial numbers that designer pieces sport for quality control.

 Choosing Your Clothing